Kreusada/Kreusada-Cogs/docs/cog_raffle.rst

 **Description**

-Clear the prevented list for a raffle.
+Clear the role requirements list for a raffle.

 **Arguments:**